 10 Top-Rated Attractions & Things to Do in Syracuse, NY

-Many of the main attractions are downtown, but just a short drive away is Destiny USA, the fifth largest shopping mall in the United States.
+Many of the main attractions and places to visit are downtown, but just a short drive away is Destiny USA, the fifth-largest shopping mall in the United States.
 A thirty-minute drive from Syracuse will take you to the beautiful village of Skaneateles, known as a summer retreat for some of the rich and famous.

 For ideas on how to spend your time, see our list of the top things to do in Syracuse.

 - 1. Wander around Downtown Syracuse

 - 2. Visit the Erie Canal Museum